-Degenerative Disc Disease Treatment in Seattle, WA
+Degenerative Disc Disease Treatment in Kirkland, WA

 By age 60, men and women may start feeling the effects of degenerative disc disease.
 When chronic pain and limited mobility due to degenerative disc disease interfere with your life, Edward Jung, MD can help.
 Dr. Jung provides comprehensive care, including minimally invasive surgery, to relieve the pain of degenerative disc disease at his office in Kirkland, WA.